Ulfingrad/UtdTalkBackendPortion/README.md

 ---

 # Completed version
-The completed version of this app is just in a separate branch called `completed-version`!
+The completed version of this app is just in a separate branch called `completed-app`!

 In order to get the completed app up and running first make sure you have completed the first 3 steps in the [Setting up the environment ](##Setting-up-the-environment) section.